kingofboxes/kobot-discord/README.md

 7. Urban Dictionary. !udict <word> will attempt to find a word on Urban Dictionary.
 Sorts it by thumbs up and gives the top 3 results.
 8. Persistence.
 Reminders are saved when the bot closes and loaded when the bot is started.
 9. Cogs.
 The code has been refactored so that every module is a Cog (more OO-styled).
+10. Reddit search.
+This uses the CSE API to search and give me the results.
+Usage: !reddit <phrase>.

 ### Motivation
 1. Parroting was an introduction to using the discord.py and learning how to send messages.